Study of cosmogenic activation in $^{76}$Ge enriched germanium detectors during fabrication and transportation above ground: Cosmogenic activation in germanium

 During above procedure, temporary storage of germanium in shallow underground locations during non-working hours can reduce the daily exposure time from 24 hours to about 8 hours.
 These underground locations are within 30 km from the factories, with overburdens exceeding 50 meters of water equivalent.
 A detailed introduction of these underground storage locations can be found in ref. \cite{b17}.

 The transportation of germanium is time-consuming and spans continents.
 It is necessary to apply a shield during the transportation processes to reduce the production of cosmogenic radionuclides \cite{b24,b25}.
 Steel is an optimal material for transportation shielding, which can shield cosmic-ray neutrons well with a low production rate of secondary neutrons \cite{b20,b26}.
 A transportation shield made of low-carbon steel was manufactured with a height of 118 cm and a diameter of 139 cm as shown in figure~\ref{fig2}.
-The shield has an 187 L cylindrical cavity to contain germanium materials.
+The shield has an 187 L cylindrical cavity to contain about 35 kg GeO$_2$ powder or 21 typical HPGe crystals.
 The cavity is covered with 65 cm thick steel above and 36 cm thick steel around it.
 The transportation shield has a total weight of 14 t to balance the transportation requirements of germanium and the load restrictions in Europe.

 The simulated results of production rates of cosmogenic radionuclides in germanium during the fabrication and transportation processes are listed in table~\ref{tab2} and table~\ref{tab3}, with the latitudes ranging from 26$^\circ$N to 56$^\circ$N and the altitudes varying form sea level to 2000 m.
 Due to the high altitude, the production rates of cosmogenic radionuclides in Kunming are the highest among all fabrication sites as shown in table~\ref{tab2}.